wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = 1.0.10 - 09/26/2014 =
  * Allows user to set local currency
- * Captures Impressions, Product Clicks and Add to Cart on load of Featured Products on Home Page
+ * Captures Impressions, Product Clicks and Add to Cart on Featured Product section and Recent Product section  (Home Page)
+ * Captures Impressions, Product Clicks and Add to Cart on Related Product section  (Product Page)